 - The Baking Soda and Vinegar mix worked on our clogged dishwasher drain too.
 I repeated the whole process about 3x but it worked.
 I'm thinking its time I got my “Jr. Plumber's License”… 🙂

 - A mix of white vinegar, lemon juice and water works GREAT as a glass cleaner.

-- Here’s a link to a laundry detegent recipe that I use.
-It even works on my husband’s greasy, nasty lobsterfishing clothes.
-Trust me, if it will get THAT grease and odor out, it will work on just about anyhing!
+- Here's a link to a laundry detergent recipe that I use.
+It even works on my husband's greasy, nasty lobster fishing clothes.
+Trust me, if it will get THAT grease and odor out, it will work on just about anything!

 I hope you found some useful ideas in this post.
 These are methods that our grandmother used and they worked!
 We don't need to buy expensive “miracle” products that contain nasty, caustic chemicals that can potentially make us ill.
 We already have the “miracle products” in our pantries and they do work!

-This is a guest post by Susan Hutchinson of http://susanhutchinson.com.
+This is a guest post by Susan Hutchinson.

 Susan is a Christian, homeschooling Mama of 3 girls, and wife of a lobsterman!
 She lives on an island off the coast of Maine.
 She is passionate about whole foods, herbal remedies, reading, and stillness.